MicJagger/discord-bot/README.md

 # discord-bot

-Just a bot of random things I add to it
+My own discord bot, which will have whatever features I decide to add to it

+Currently it supports YouTube music in calls with video searching and queueing

 # Installation

-Ensure you have python3 interpreter installed
+Ensure you have python3 interpreter installed, and FFmpeg

-It is also a requirement to have FFmpeg installed

-This includes as an environment path variable (or in this directory) on Windows, or installing on Linux
+FFmpeg could be an environment path variable or the .exe in this directory on Windows, or installing if on Linux

+Also, this required a .env file, with ```TOKEN=YOUR_API_KEY```

 1. ``git clone LINK``
 2. ``cd discord-bot``